lucameng/lucameng.github.io/folks/index.md

 See [plumocean.github.io](https://yawning-lion.github.io/)

 Still in its infancy.
-Looking foward to seeing more posts from his.
+Looking foward to seeing more posts from him.